headleyra/mc/README.md

 A ***Manual Free System<sup>&reg;*** is one that requires no manual, because it works, and is operated in a simple, consistent way, without exception.
 All interactions with the system 'look and feel' the same.
-After an operator becomes familiar with basics they almost immediately become an expert &mdash; because there's nothing else to learn!
+After an operator becomes familiar with the basics they almost immediately become an expert &mdash; because there's nothing else to learn!

 A ***ModifyChain Script*** lists a 'chain' of 'modifiers' that, one by one, modify a 'buffer', eventually producing a result.